 Trusts

-Trusts manage assets during and after a person’s lifetime, offering potential to avoid probate.
+Trusts manage assets during and after a person’s lifetime, offering the potential to avoid probate.
 Revocable trusts can be altered during an individual’s life, while irrevocable trusts cannot.
 Both types help control asset distribution and can provide tax benefits.

 Power of Attorney